Account Abstraction Recovery Interface

 Motivation

 Account abstraction and the “contractization” of EOAs are important Ethereum milestones for improving on-chain UX and off-chain security.
 A wide range of smart accounts emerge daily, aiming to simplify the steep onboarding curve for new users.
-The ultimate smart account experience is to never ask them to deal with private keys, yet still allow for full account control and ownership recovery.
-With the developments in the ZKAI and ZK2FA fields, settling on a common mechanism may even open the doors for “account recovery provider marketplaces” to emerge.
+The ultimate smart account experience is to never ask them to deal with private keys, yet still allow for full account control and access recovery.
+With the developments in the Zero-Knowledge Artificial Intelligence (ZKAI) and Zero-Knowledge Two Factor Authentication (ZK2FA) fields, settling on a common mechanism may even open the doors for “account recovery provider marketplaces” to emerge.

-The AARI aims to define a flexible interface for any smart account to implement, allowing users to actively manage their account recovery providers and restore the ownership of an account in case of a private key loss.
+The Account Abstraction Recovery Interface (AARI) aims to define a flexible interface for any smart account to implement, allowing users to actively manage their account recovery providers and restore the access of an account in case of a private key loss.

 Specification